dhoerl/PhotoScrollerNetwork/README.txt

 This sample code:

 - blazingly fast tile rendering - visually much much faster than Apple's code (which uses png files in the file system)
+- you supply a single jpeg file or URL and this code does all the tiling for you, quickly and painlessly
-- supports both drawLayer: and drawRect: (drawLayer: appears much faster with less delay on tile rendering)
+- supports both drawLayer: and drawRect: (latter appears to be faster)
 - builds on Apple's PhotoScroller project by addressing its deficiencies (mostly the pretiled images)
 - provides the means to process very large images for use in a zoomable scrollview
 - is backed by a CATiledLayer so that only those tiles needed for display consume memory
-- each zoom level has one dedicated temp file rearranged into tiles for rapid tile rendering
+- each zoom level has one dedicated temp file rearranged into tiles for rapid tile access & rendering
-- demonstrates how to use concurrent NSOperations to fetch several large images concurrently from the web
+- demonstrates how to use concurrent NSOperations to fetch several large images from the web or to process local image files
-- supports two targets, one just using Apple APIs and the other (Turbo) using libturbojpeg
+- provides two targets, one using just Apple APIs (CGImageRef and friends), and the other (Turbo) using libturbojpeg
-- the second target lets you test with 3 techniques to download and process images: CGImageSourceRef, libturbojpef, and incremental decode using libjpeg (turbo version)
+- Turbo target lets you test with 3 techniques for both downloads and local file processing using CGImageSourceRef, libturbojpef, and incremental decode using libjpeg (turbo version)
-- the incremental approach makes sparse use of mmap, does its processing as the image downloads, and can handle very large images
+- the incremental approach uses mmap, only maps small parts of the image at a time, and does its processing as the image downloads and can thus handle very large images
-- measures the interval from when the first image starts downloading til the last one finished for 3 technologies
+- averages the decode time for all 3 technologies

 RECENT CHANGES: